confetti-framework/docs/providers.md

 As mentioned previously, within the `Register` method, you should only bind things into the [service container](/docs/{{version}}/container).
 You should never attempt to register any event listeners, routes, or any other piece of functionality within the `Register` method.
 Otherwise, you may accidentally use a service that is provided by a service provider which has not loaded yet.

 Let's take a look at a basic service provider.
-Within any of your service provider methods, you always have access to the `inter.App` property which provides access to the service container:
+Within any of your service provider methods, you always have access to the `inter.Container` property which provides access to the service container:

     package providers